markostanimirovic/re-streamer/README.md

 ### Stream

-`stream` is a major type of this library.
+`stream` is a major part of this library.
 Let's dive deep into it through the example.
 First, we need to create the fruits stream.

 ```clojure